+The North Dakota Department of Human Services operates eight regional human service centers.
+Each serves a multi-county area, providing counseling and mental health services, substance use disorder treatment, services for individuals with disabilities, and other related social services.
 No one is refused services because of inability to pay.
 Fees are adjusted for income and household size.
-North Dakota Medicaid and private health insurance are accepted.
+Medicaid and insurance are accepted.